clovery/nowbites/packages/parse-markdown-recipe/README.md

 # Parse Markdown Recipe

-A TypeScript library for parsing markdown recipe files and converting them to structured data formats.
+A TypeScript library for parsing markdown recipe files and converting them to structured data.

 ## Features

-- Parse markdown recipe files with frontmatter
+- Parse markdown recipe files with or without frontmatter
+- Extract structured ingredients (main and auxiliary)
+- Parse cooking steps and instructions
+- Extract tips and cooking advice
-- Extract ingredients, instructions, and metadata
+- **NEW**: Extract references and external links with enhanced metadata
+- Convert to JSON format for database storage
 - Support for Chinese recipe formats
-- Structured recipe format with main/auxiliary ingredients and sauce
-- Validation and conversion utilities
+- Handle various ingredient formats and units
-- TypeScript support with full type definitions

 ## Installation